-- 1.4.2.1 There is a reliable, documented process for evaluating and verifying the credentials (license, education, training and experience) of personnel. - 1.4.2.2 There is a reliable, documented process for evaluating and verifying the credentials (license, education, training and experience) of health professionals. - 1.4.2.3 Personnel files contain copies of qualifications, and/or licenses/registration from the relevant authority for all health professionals. - 1.4.2.4 The registration, education, training and experience of these individuals are documented and have been verified by the appropriate registration body. - 1.4.2.5 There is a system to track the annual registration of all health professionals. - 1.4.2.6 All personnel members with direct contact with the public have had a police check, a copy of which is kept in their personnel file.
-Police checks are repeated every 3 years/as appropriate.
-Requires MOH feedback - 1.4.3 Clinical and administrative personnel participate in continuing education, research and other educational experiences to acquire new skills and knowledge and to support job advancement.
+- 1.4.2.1 There is a reliable, documented process for evaluating and verifying the credentials (license, education, training and experience) of physicians. - 1.4.2.2 There is a reliable, documented process for evaluating and verifying the credentials (license, education, training and experience) of health professionals. - 1.4.2.3 Personnel files contain copies of qualifications and licenses/registration from the relevant authority for all health professionals. - 1.4.2.4 The registration, education, training and experience of these individuals are documented and have been verified by the appropriate registration body. - 1.4.2.5 A determination is made about the annual registration of the individual to provide patient care services. - 1.4.2.6 All personnel members with direct contact with the public have had a police check, a copy of which is kept in their personnel file.
+Police checks are repeated every 3 years/as appropriate. - 1.4.3 Clinical and administrative personnel participate in continuing education, research and other educational experiences to acquire new skills and knowledge and to support job advancement.